Math Models from Kindergarten to Fifth Grade

 Then, when kids start working with fractions (a totally new concept), the number bond can be used to show that unit fractions are just parts of a bigger whole.
 This idea can be expanded as students work with adding and subtracting fractions or multiply fractions by whole numbers.

 One model has taken our students through their entire elementary math experiences!

 The other two models I like for this same purpose are tape diagrams and number lines.
 In fact, my absolute favorite model is the tape diagram.
 The number one reason I like the tape diagram is It is super fast to draw.
 I also like it because it looks like a fraction strip which is helpful as students are learning fractions as well.

 I love these three models.
 I think that every teacher should have an understanding of the progression of how these models can be used from kindergarten to fifth grade.
 It would give kids a common "box" for their new math learnings.

 If you are comfortable with these three models - that is wonderful!
 Keep using them to enhance your teaching.

 If you are not comfortable with these models, or you are looking for something to put in your students' hands, then I have a freebie for you.
-You can get my Guide to Math Models just by signing up for my newsletter.
-Everything is automated, so you don't have to wait for me to respond to your request (which is good because I am not always sitting right at my computer - most of the time, but not always).
-You can sign up for the newsletter by filling in the box at the bottom of this page.
-It is full of teaching ideas and resources that you can put in your students' hands to make learning more powerful and engaging.
+You can get my Guide to Math Models by clicking the link at the bottom of the page.

 Thanks for reading!
 Now, please tell me about your favorite math model.